This content is WordProof timestamped

 The latest theory suggests that exposure to low testosterone levels during pregnancy may be the starting point of endometriosis.
-A well-known marker for in utero hormone exposure, short anogenital distance, is strongly associated with endometriosis.
+Short anogenital distance, a well-known marker for in utero hormone exposure, has been linked to endometriosis.
 This would explain the inflammation associated with endometriosis, as testosterone is generally an immune system suppressor and inhibitor of inflammation.

 Exposure to low testosterone levels during pregnancy may be the starting point of endometriosis.

-Interestingly in women with endometriosis, the onset of related pain is generally reported to begin during adolescence or young adulthood, suggesting the development of endometriosis begins early in a woman’s life.
-This symptom of pain is also related to testosterone levels, with studies showing that low levels of testosterone increase the sensitivity to pain, and can be programmed early on during development.
+There is further evidence to support this theory with the onset of pain among women with endometriosis reported to begin during adolescence.
+This suggests the development of endometriosis begins early in a woman’s life.
+Interestingly studies to date show that pain and testosterone levels are related somewhat.
+Specifically, low levels of testosterone increase the sensitivity to pain, and can be programmed early on during development.

 At the biological level inflammation caused by endometriosis lesions, increases interleukin-1β (IL-1β) which is a key participant in the bodies inflammatory response.
 This increase in IL-1β / macrophages leads to a subsequent increase in Nerve Growth Factor, netrin-1 and localised neurogenesis, whereby new neurons are formed to connect existing nerve fibres with endometriosis lesions, resulting in the sensation of pain.

 Source: Ding S, et al. (2021); Peng et al. (2020); Radzinsky V, et al. (2020); Foster R, et al. (2019)